StackExchange/stack-blog/README.md

  - onboarding
 ---

-I started working at [Stack Exchange](http://www.stackexchange.com/) (which many know for/as [Stack Overflow](http://stackoverflow.com/)) as a software developer just six weeks ago.
+I started working at [Stack Overflow](http://stackoverflow.com/) as a software developer just six weeks ago.
 This (lengthy) post is about a number of things: what it was like relearning a lot of what I know about web development, the challenges and resources I encountered doing so, and a few pointers others might benefit from on-boarding on a new development team.

 ...
 ```